-Day to day task include everything from system access control management to physical network security.
+Day to day task includes everything from system access control management to physical network security.

 As more and more critical business applications go online, more CISMs will be needed to safeguard company assets.

-You are required to have a minimum of five years worth of information security work under your belt before they are eligible to take the exam.
-You must also be committed to a minimum of 20 hours per year of continued education in order to maintain this certification.
+You’re required to have a minimum of five years worth of information security work under your belt before they are eligible to take the exam.
+Additionally, you must also be committed to a minimum of 20 hours per year of continued education in order to maintain this certification.

 Certified Risk Professional (CRP)

-When it comes to risk management professionals there is no award more prestigious than the CRP certification.
+When it comes to risk management professionals, there’s no award more prestigious than the CRP certification.